Castra of Bulci: The fort

 The fort area has only been insufficiently researched.
 It was first examined in 1868 by Flóris Rómer, the founder of provincial Roman archaeology in Hungary, and then between 1976 and 1980 smaller search excavations were carried out by István Ferenczi and Mircea Barbu.
 The defence consisted of a wooden-earth wall with a ditch in front of it as an obstacle to approach.
 Only small traces of the internal buildings could be found.
 The brick stamps found in Legio XIII Gemina seem to at least confirm the identification of the site as a Roman military installation of the 2nd century AD.
 The fortification was probably built by a vexillation of this legion.
 No remains of the fort itself can be seen in the area today.

 The finds from the excavations can be found today in the Museum complex Arad, Department of Archaeology and History (Romanian "Complexul muzeal Arad, Secția Arheologie și Istorie").

 Monument protection

-The entire archaeological site, and in particular the fort, are protected as historical monuments under Act No. 422/2001, adopted in 2001, and are entered on the National List of Historical Monuments (Lista Monumentelor Istorice).
-The Ministry of Culture and National Heritage (Ministerul Culturii şi Patrimoniului Naţional), in particular the General Directorate of National Cultural Heritage, the Department of Fine Arts and the National Commission of Historical Monuments, and other important institutions subordinate to the Ministry, are responsible for the protection of the entire archaeological site and in particular the fort.
-Unauthorized excavations and the export of antique objects are prohibited in Romania.
+The entire archaeological site, and in particular the fort, are protected as historical monuments.